grafana/agent/docs/sources/flow/reference/components/loki.source.awsfirehose.md

 }
 ```

-The component will start HTTP server on the configured port and address with the following endpoints:
+The component will start an HTTP server on the configured port and address with the following endpoints:

 - `/awsfirehose/api/v1/push` - accepting `POST` requests compatible
   with [AWS Firehose HTTP Specifications](https://docs.aws.amazon.com/firehose/latest/dev/httpdeliveryrequestresponse.html).